Q: What is the proper way to bond Corrugated Stainless Steel Tubing (CSST)?

 Q: I have a license from another state.
 Will this license be accepted in Iowa?

-A: Iowa has reciprocal agreements with Minnesota, Montana, Nebraska, North Dakota, and South Dakota.
+A: Iowa has reciprocal agreements with Minnesota, Montana, Nebraska, North Dakota, South Dakota, and Wisconsin.
 Review Iowa's Reciprocal Licensing Agreements with other states.

 Q: Is there a “grandfathering clause”?